dongahn/resource-query/README.md

 and there are enough resource units that can satisfy the job specification (i.e., method argument `resources`).

-Warning: note that up walk logic has not yet been fully tested and hardened.
+Note: up walk logic has not yet been fully tested and hardened.

 ```c++